What is Wing Chun?

 - Look Dim Boon Grun (Dragon Pole) – Fighting with a large stick, anywhere from 5-13 feet long.

 When learning Wing Chun basics, the student will quickly learn that punches and kicks don’t always connect with the opponent.
-Balance must still be maintained, and the missed attack should flow immediately into a follow-up move.
+The balance must still be maintained, and the missed attack should flow immediately into a follow-up move.

 Punches follow the basic guideline of following the straightest path between the fist and the opponent.
 Straight right and left punches are the most common, but sometimes uppercuts and hook punches are utilized.
 The arm should be relaxed through the punch, and not activating the shoulder or back muscles.
 These punches are designed to be able to attack and defend at the same time.